arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Typesofresearchevidence/Howaretheeffectsofteachingonlearningtobemeasured/Whatstandardsareusedtoevaluatetheresultsofanexperimentalanalysis/Thevalidityoftheconclusionsdrawnfromtheexperimentalresults/index.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "The validity of the conclusions drawn from the experimental results "
+title: 'The validity of the conclusions drawn from the experimental results '
-nav_order: Thevalidityoftheconclusionsdrawnfromtheexperimentalresults
-has_children: false
 ---
 # The validity of the conclusions drawn from the experimental results